How Friends Become Closer

 But as far as getting that cycle going, “it does take some push from someone,” she says.
 “I think a lot of people, myself included, can sometimes get stuck.
 Like ‘They haven’t called me, so I’m not going to call them.’
 If you want to talk to your friend just call them.
 You don’t have to play chicken about who’s going to take the first step.”

 Rawlins, however, doesn’t care for the bid concept.
 “I don’t think of friendships in economic terms,” he says.
-“I don’t’ think about ‘investing’ in friends.
+“I don’t think about ‘investing’ in friends.
 I see friendship as an ongoing conversation.
 A way of literally coauthoring the story of our relationship.”

 Another metaphor Rawlins doesn’t like is Kitestring’s third takeaway—the idea of putting friendships in “containers,” where friendships are easier to maintain if you create some kind of regular practice in which to hold them—a weekly dinner, or a monthly book club.